Hellhound: Arabia

 Jinn, although not necessarily evil, but often thought of as malevolent entities, are thought to use black dogs as their mounts.
-The negative depiction of dogs probably derives from their close association with "eating the dead" (relishing bones) and digging out graves.
-The jinn likewise is often said to roam around graveyards and eating corpses.
-These characteristics relates them to each other.
+The negative depiction of dogs likely derives from their close association with "eating the dead,' or relishing bones and digging out graves.
+Likewise, the jinn is often said to roam around graveyards and eat corpses.

+China

+The Huodou (Chinese: 祸斗) is a legendary creature originating within the minorities of southern China.

+It is described as having the appearance of a large black dog that can emit flames from its mouth.
+Fire would break out wherever the Huodou went, so the ancients saw it as a sign of fire and often an ominous symbol.
+It is probably a demonized tribal symbol of southern China.

+There is also Diting (谛听), a dog-like being affiliated with king Yama and Kṣitigarbha.
+He also makes an appearance in the novel, Journey to the West.

 India

 The Mahākanha Jātaka of the Buddhist Pali Canon includes a story about a black hound named Mahākanha (Pali; lit.
 "Great black").
 Led by the god Śakra in the guise of a forester, Mahākanha scares unrighteous people toward righteousness so that fewer people will be reborn in hell.

-His appearance portends the moral degeneration of the human world, when monks and nuns do not behave as they should and humanity has gone astray from ethical livelihood.
+His appearance portends the moral degeneration of the human world when monks and nuns do not behave as they should, and humanity has gone astray from ethical livelihood.

+In Hinduism, Yama, the lord of death, has two dogs who guard the underworld.
+Their names are Sharvara and Shyama.
+The Nepali festival of Kukur Tihar, which brings dogs into temples to honor and consecrate them, is associated with this myth of Lord Yama and his two dogs.

 Japan

 In Japanese folklore, the Okuri-inu (送り犬) (lit. "escorting dog") is a yōkai that resembles a dog.
-The okuri-inu closely stalks and follows people who are walking along mountain paths in nighttime.
-If by chance the person falls over they will be immediately eaten up, but if they pretend to be having a short rest they will not be attacked.
+The okuri-inu closely stalks and follows people walking along mountain paths in the nighttime.
+If the person falls over by chance, they will be immediately eaten up, but if they pretend to be having a short rest, they will not be attacked.

-In popular culture

-In literature

-In Goethe's Faust, the Devil Mephistopheles first appears to Faust in the form of a black poodle which follows him home through a field.